23nicolaso/Ollama-Market/README.md

 ## Architecture

-The simulation runs multiple components in parallel:
+The simulation runs multiple components in parallel using threading:
 1. Main simulation loop (market mechanics)
 2. GUI updates and user interface
 3. News and chat generation with real-time web notifications